markd2/MarkDnD/ThirdAdventure/ruins-ground-floor.md

   - DeathBringer - the leader, lishps
   - Discord - yes man
   - Strife - moody
-  - BlackSkull - the quiet one
+  - BlackSkull - the quiet one.
+This is the one Yansha knows
   - Ephemera - kind of the scary murderer type
   - Venus (no!
 You're Shadows!) - youngest